Dylan Culwell and David Robertson Earn Southern League Year-End Honors

 - Dylan Culwell and David Robertson Earn Southern League Year-End Honors - Rocket City Trash Pandas

+- Shuckers Reinstate UTL Jhermey Vargas from Development List - Biloxi Shuckers

-- Walbert Ureña Named Southern League Pitcher of the Week - Rocket City Trash Pandas
+- Six Trash Pandas Promoted to Triple-A Salt Lake for Final Week - Rocket City Trash Pandas

-- Shuckers Announce Playoff Roster for Southern League Division Series - Biloxi Shuckers
+- Shuckers Fall to Biscuits in Game One of SLDS - Biloxi Shuckers

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.